Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Interpreting and Reparameterizing Structural Breaks in Dynamic Factor Models

-\Cref{eqn:projection_ert} shows that any rotational changes induced by a non-identity $Z$ are absorbed into the factors, and any orthogonal shifts $W$ will augment the factor space. \Cref{eqn:projection_ert} re-expresses a factor model with structural breaks in its loadings into an observationally equivalent model with time invariant loadings. \Cref{eqn:projection_ert} highlights that if one were to ignore the break and use the principal components estimator over the whole sample, the estimator will be consistent for an observationally equivalent model with \emph{pseudo} factors $G$ and time invariant loadings $\Xi$.
-Our formulation aims to complement similar formulations in the literature used to identify and estimate the break point \citep[see, e.g.][]{han_tests_2015,baltagi_identification_2017}.
+\Cref{eqn:projection_ert:1} shows that any rotational changes induced by a non-identity $Z$ are absorbed into the factors, and any orthogonal shifts $W$ will augment the factor space. \Cref{eqn:projection_ert:2} highlights that if one were to ignore the break and use the principal components estimator over the whole sample, the estimator will be consistent for an observationally equivalent model with \emph{pseudo} factors $G$ and time invariant loadings $\Xi$.

-Existing methods use an estimate of the pseudo factors $G$ in order to either test for existence of any breaks \cite[e.g.][]{han_tests_2015,chen_detecting_2014}, and/or estimate the break fraction \cite[e.g.][]{baltagi_identification_2017,baltagi_estimating_2021,duan_quasi-maximum_2022}.
-However, the structure of $G$ implied by \Cref{eqn:projection_ert} implies that breaks in either $Z$ \emph{or} $W$ will induce a structural break in the pseudo factors $G$: when $Z$ is non identity the first $r$ columns of $G$ will correspond to the multivariate series $\left[ F_1^\tran, Z F_2^\tran \right]^\tran$; when $W \neq \mathbf{0}$, the orthogonality of $W$ will induce the last $r$ columns of $G$ to be $\left[0, F_2^\tran\right]^\tran$, corresponding to a structural break where extra factors appear.
-Therefore, in either case $G$ will exhibit a break, and methods utilizing the estimated pseudo factors will necessarily have power against breaks in the factors variance, even if the loadings are time invariant.
+The observationally equivalent model with \textit{pseudo} factors plays a central role in multiple existing methods as they rely on an estimate $G$ in order to either test for breaks \cite[e.g.][]{han_tests_2015,chen_detecting_2014}, and/or estimate the break fraction \cite[e.g.][]{baltagi_identification_2017,baltagi_estimating_2021,duan_quasi-maximum_2022}. \Cref{eqn:projection_ert:2} shows that breaks in either $Z$ \emph{or} $W$ will induce a structural break in the pseudo factors $G$: assuming that $E\left( f_t f_t^\tran \right) = \Sigma_{F}$, when $Z$ is non-identity the first $r$ columns of $G$ will correspond to the multivariate series $\left[ F_1^\tran, Z F_2^\tran \right]^\tran$ with covariance matrices $\Sigma_F$ and $Z \Sigma_F Z^\tran$, respectively; when $W \neq \mathbf{0}$, the orthogonality of $W$ will induce the last $r$ columns of $G$ to be $\left[0, F_2^\tran\right]^\tran$, corresponding to a structural break where extra factors appear.
+Existing methods that rely on the \emph{pseudo} factors, $G$, will therefore detect a break if either $Z$ \emph{or} $W$ breaks, and so are unable to tell them apart.
+We note that extant work such as \cite{han_tests_2015}, \cite{baltagi_identification_2017}, and \cite{duan_quasi-maximum_2022} explicitly acknowledge this limitation, and therefore that their tests for breaks in the factor loadings may be capturing breaks in either the factor variance or factor loadings.

-The case of a rotational break corresponds to $Z \neq I_r$, and can be naturally interpreted a change in the factor variance.
-Indeed, by assuming $\Sigma_F = E(f_t f_t^\tran)$, it follows from \Cref{eqn:projection_ert} that the covariance matrix of the factors pre- and post-break are $\Sigma_F$ and $Z \Sigma_F Z^\tran$ respectively, which are in general different for non identity $Z$.\footnote{Our rotational changes correspond to the type 2 breaks of \cite{han_tests_2015} and \cite{baltagi_identification_2017}, and the type B breaks of \cite{duan_quasi-maximum_2022}. }